knpuniversity/javascript/knpu/ep1-basics/object-prototype.md

 ## Introducing the Prototype

-To fix this, instead of adding the method via `Helper.calculateTotalWeight`, we need to say `Helper.prototype.calculateWeight`.
+To fix this, instead of adding the method via `Helper.calculateTotalWeight`, we need to say `Helper.prototype.calculateTotalWeight`.
 That weird little trick fixes everything.
 To test it easily, back up in `initialize()`, let's try calling `this.helper.calculateTotalWeight()`.
 This did not work before, but refresh!
 157.5 - it works now!

 The short explanation is that when you create objects that need to be instantiated,